zboris12/zboris12.github.io/240702-amplify2-dydb-client.md

 import * as db from 'aws-cdk-lib/aws-dynamodb';
 // This is the function of seqNextValue const snvfunc = backend.seqNextValue.resources.lambda as Function;
-// Create a stack for parameter creation. const stack = backend.createStack('zbstack');
+// Create a stack for table creation. const stack = backend.createStack('zbstack');
+// Create the table.
 const seqdb = new db.TableV2(stack, 'seqdb', {
   tableName: `Sequence-${stack.artifactId}`,
   partitionKey: {